derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/02/2023 16:17:17 : 3 Database Admins walked into a NoSQL bar.
+27/02/2023 16:19:44 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why don't jokes work in octal?
-Because 7 10 11.
+A programmer was found dead in the shower.
+Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
 <!-- replace-with-joke ends -->